BayBreezy/ui-thing/content/4.goodies/full-calendar.md

 ## Getting Started

-To get started, you can install the packge with the following command:
+To get started, you can install the package with the following command:

 ```bash
 npm install --save @fullcalendar/core @fullcalendar/vue3